WilliamLwj/PyXAB/paper.md

     algo.receive_reward(t, reward)
 ```

-# Code Quality and Documentations
+# Code Quality and Documentation

 In order to ensure high code quality, we follow the \texttt{PEP8} style and format all of our code using the
 \texttt{black} package\footnote{\url{https://github.com/psf/black}}.
 We use the \texttt{pytest} package to test our
 implementations with different corner cases.
 More than 99\% of our code is covered by the tests and Github workflows
 automatically generate a coverage report upon each push or pull request on the main branch\footnote{\url{https://github.com/WilliamLwj/PyXAB}}.

-We provide detailed API documentations for each of the implemented classes and functions through numpy docstrings.
+We provide detailed API documentation for each of the implemented classes and functions through NumPy docstrings.
 The documentation is fully available online on ReadTheDocs\footnote{\url{https://pyxab.readthedocs.io/}}.
 On the same website, we also provide installation guides, algorithm introductions, both elementary and advanced examples
 of using our package, as well as detailed contributing instructions and new feature implementation examples to encourage